jeremiah-c-leary/vhdl-style-guide/docs/configuring_indent_rules.rst

 The method of indenting can be configured using one of the following options:

 .. |spaces_description| replace::
-   Indentation will be perfomed using spaces.
+   Indentation will be performed using spaces.

 .. |smart_tabs_description| replace::
    Indentation will be performed using tabs and spaces.